the-walking-dev/calling-to-the-world/README.md

 ## TL;DR

-Build and run the project:
+Build and run the project, using `make`:

 ```
 make && make run
 ```

-Send the authentication token to telegram;
+Send the authentication token to telegram:

 ```bash
 # send code to tenant1